News & Resources

 - On December 5, 2012, President Obama held the fourth White House Tribal Nations Conference of his presidency.
 With representatives from Indian nations, the President and his staff discussed economic and political challenges facing Indian Country and America’s trust responsibilities to semi-sovereign tribal nations.
 See the President’s keynote address at the following link: http://www.whitehouse.gov/blog/2010/12/16/kicking-white-house-tribal-nations-conference?utm_source=121710a&utm_medium=blog&utm_campaign=daily

-- Stay tuned for the posting of Bruce’s 2014 book tour schedule
+- Stay tuned for posting of additional events

 Websites of interest